Is Blogging Worth It in 2023?

 3. Sponsored Posts

-Once your blog has a ton of following, you can start doing sponsored posts.
+Once your blog has a ton of visitors, you can start doing sponsored posts.

 A sponsored post is a post written by a third party that gets published on your blog for a publishing fee.